 A bursary is only awarded on entry to the School, at 11+, 13+ and 16+ only.
-Bursaries are not normally offered at any other entry points.
+Bursaries are not offered at any other entry points.
+As Westminster Under School is a separate school within the charity that owns both schools, pupils at Westminster Under School who are applying for places at Westminster Great School at 13+ may apply for a Bursary during the normal admissions process for 13+ entry.

-Parents' and child's residence
+· Parents' and child's residence

-Eligible:
+Eliaible:

-Bursaries are normally available on entry to the School, at 11+, 13+ and 16+, where the child will have right to live and study in the UK on commencement of their studies at the

-School and at least one of the parents and the child have lived in the UK for at least two continuous years at the time of applying for a bursary.
+Bursaries are available on entry to the School, at 11+, 13+ and 16+, where the child will have right to live and study in the UK on commencement of their studies at the School and at least one of the parents and the child have lived in the UK for at least two continuous years at the time of applying for a bursary.
+Parents and candidates must fall into one of the following categories: